Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION Generate UUID -->
 ## Generate UUID
-This object, accessed with `scl.generateUUID`, offers a few functions to generate Universally Unique Identifiers (UUIDs).
+This subsection, accessed with `scl.generateUUID`, offers a few functions to generate Universally Unique Identifiers (UUIDs).

 One thing these functions all have in common is the `uuidFormat` parameter.
 This parameter is a string that should contain the characters `x` and `y`.
 These letters will be replaced by random letters or numbers, while any other characters are left untouched.